anshuman19/Data-analysis/README.md

 # Data-analysis
-Example of Lambda Expression and how to read data from a csv file
+Example of list comprehension, Lambda Expression and handling of dataset using various pandas function.